eddie-knight/RpgDB/README.md

 Search functionality will need dramatic improvement.
 Currently, the only reliable search function across all categories is `RpgDB.Database.GetByName()`.
 WeaponDatabase has starters for other search types that should be refined before being implemented elsewhere.

 Also, **the search functions are all currently case-sensitive**.

+### Race
+Similar to classes, races have influential modifiers for a character.
+This is an important next step for completing the character creation process.